Beverly Marsh: Adaptations

 Beverly is portrayed in the 1990 TV miniseries by Emily Perkins as a child and Annette O'Toole as an adult.
 This interpretation remains fairly faithful to the novel.
 Perkins' portrayal of Beverly was met with a relatively positive reception, but O'Toole's portrayal was met with a more negative one.

 The portrayal of Beverly in the 2017 film and its 2019 sequel by Sophia Lillis as a child and Jessica Chastain as an adult were much more positively received.
 This interpretation shows Beverly as being the moral compass of The Losers Club and playing a key role in defeating Pennywise in both films.

-In the novel Beverly was born in 1947, however in the TV mini-series she was born in 1948 and in film adaptions in 1976.
+In the novel, Beverly was born in 1947.
+However, in the TV mini-series she was born in 1948 and in 1976 in the film adaptions.

 Her mother Elfrida is present in the novel, but she is mostly too preoccupied with her job to be much of a parent to Beverly; however, she does have concerns about her husband Alvin abusing her daughter, and even asked Beverly one time if her father has ever "touched" her.

-In the TV mini-series, she is never seen or mentioned.

 A flashback in the 2019 film reveals that her mother has died when Beverly was young; her death is implied to have been suicide due to mental illness, possibly postpartum depression.
 Alvin blames Beverly for her mother's death, and abuses her physically and sexually throughout her childhood.

+In It: Welcome to Derry, Beverly's mother commits suicide in October 1988 at the Juniper Hills Asylum.
+Ingrid Kersh, also a patient at the asylum, tells the grieving Beverly, played once again by Sophia Lillis, that no one really dies in Derry.

 During production of the 2017 film, actress Chloë Grace Moretz was a frontrunner for the role of Beverly.
 However as the project remained in development hell, the actress eventually became too old to play the role of a child.
 Eventually, Moretz became attached to a different Stephen King adaptation in the role of Carrie White for the 2013 remake of Carrie.

 Appearances in other King stories

 Beverly appears in a brief cameo in King's novel 11/22/63.
 In the novel, she appears dancing with Richie Tozier preparing for a talent show a few months after fighting Pennywise.
 The two are approached by time-traveller Jake Epping, who enquires about the Dunning family.
 Afterwards he teaches the two how to dance properly.
 However, this meeting is erased by the end of the novel as Epping removes his mark on history.
-Interestingly in the TV mini-series adaptation of '11/22/63' although the storyline in Derry and scenes with Beverly and Richie Tozier are omitted; Annette O'Toole (adult Beverly in the 1990 TV mini-series) appears as Edna Price - Jake Epping's landlady, in The Episode: "The Kill Floor", Set in Holden, Kentucky, which is a stand-in in-lieu of Derry, Maine.